Seera-bhargavi/Data-Analysis/README.md

-# Dashboard creation using excel
-This is the dashboard for Vrinda store bike analysis..

-Here I have gone through the data cleaning process and dashboard creation in Excel for bike analysis.

 # Exploratoty Data Analysis of Amazon top 50 selling books.
 Data set is collected from kaggle website. feautures of the dataset: